kmpizmad/express-route-generator/README.md

 ## Custom Schemes

-ERG provides an opportunity to create your own schemes.
+**ERG** provides an opportunity to create your own schemes.
 The location must be defined otherwise it'll use the built-in schemes.

-Filenames must contain the follows:
+**Filenames must contain the follows:**

-`index`: This will be the router
+`index`: This will be the router<br />
-`.handlers`: This will contain the handlers for the router `.test`: This will be the test
+`.handlers`: This will contain the handlers for the router<br />
+`.test`: This will be the test

 Prefixing and suffixing is doable, because the result will always start with the route name and end with the extension.